Lab-Vankerschaver/16S-ML-models/README.md

     Their code can be accessed here: github.com/z2e2/seq2att and the paper here: doi.org/10.1371/journal.pcbi.1009345

-These models have been combined in the jupyter notebook file.
-This notebook also contains the scripts required for processing the data and labels, compiling and running the models, and visualizing the results.
+These models have been combined in the jupyter notebook file (models_notebook).
+This notebook also contains the scripts required for processing the data and labels, compiling and running the models, and saving and visualizing the results.